DimThom/movie-review-app/README.md

 Open your browser and go to http://localhost:3000 for the Frontend and http://localhost:8080 for the Backend.

 ## Directory Structure
-''backend: Java Spring Boot backend code.
+backend: Java Spring Boot backend code.
-''frontend: React frontend code.
+frontend: React frontend code.
 ## Contribution
 If you want to contribute, please open an issue or fork the repository and submit a pull request.